Dynamsoft/barcode-reader-javascript/documents/api.md

 *Syntax:* `dynamsoft.BarcodeReader.loadWasm()`

-Only need to call manually when you set `dynamsoft.dbrEnv.bAutoLoadWasm` as `false`.
+Only need to call this manually when you set `dynamsoft.dbrEnv.bAutoLoadWasm` as `false`.

 | parameter | type | Description |
 | --- | --- | --- |